 Child support payments do not end automatically.
 The person who is obligated to make child support payments must request for their child support obligation to end once the child reaches the age of majority or a minor child becomes emancipated.

 To find out whether your obligation to pay child support is ending, you can contact the child support agency in your state for assistance in determining your child support end date, or speak with an attorney to discuss your specific rights and responsibilities.

 Figuring out when formal child support orders end is crucial.
 Judges are bound by the laws of each individual state and it is best to seek legal advice for your specific situation.
-A great first step is to meet with a family law attorney in your jurisdiction for a free case review.
-An attorney will be able to explain the laws of your state, help you understand your support orders, and more.
+Get started today by speaking with a family law attorney in your area with expertise in child support matters.